dude56987/2web/help/man_nfo2web.md

 `--clean, clean`

 :   Clean the generated website of broken media.
 If you delete media from the source drive and it still exists run this to clean it up immediately.
 This operation runs automatically once every 10 days since it scans the entire database.

+`--thumbnail-clean, thumbnail-clean`

+:   Delete all downloaded thumbnails.
+This can break the website image links if ran in isolation.

 `-w, --webgen, webgen`